nraynes/js_datastructures/README.md

 *Currently this data structure is being implemented at the time of this writing (Sep 28, 2022).*
   - Doubly Linked List
-  - Singly Linked List (Making some methods more efficient)

 **Note:**
 Read more about the features implemented in the data structures that are complete by opening the file for that data structure and reading the comments.
 There will be more information and details on these implementations coming soon.
+Check out the Github page at https://github.com/nraynes/js_datastructures.